Patrick-007-glitch/PK-Electrical-and-Plumbing-Services/README.md

 I want to disclose that i made use of AI in my project just for research and fixing gramar mistakes in the business proposal.

-Today is 11/09/2025 I am about to include Java in my website
+Today is 11/09/2025 I am about to include Java in my website today is 11/09/2025 I plan on adding more features on my css file